Luiggi33/leagueSpeak/README.md

 ## Credits
 MilesJuddPorter - Main Code

-Luiggi33 - Implementation of the Translation
+Luiggi33 - Implementation of the translation

-RvNx Mango - Idea for German Translation
+RvNx Mango - Idea for german translation